iham/cardgameapp/README.md

 ![Logo](logo.jpg)

+## Team
+- Eric Langer
+- Felix Ossmann
+- Hannes Brottragger
+- Markus Hilbert

 ## Targets
-Create a small project in Java using OOP concepts and prozedures
+Create a small but extendable project in Java using OOP concepts and prozedures.

 ### Prozedures
 - if/else